Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Abstract

 \section{Abstract}

-As argued in the literature, the heavy quark components in the collision hadrons may also provide sizable contributions to the hadronic production of the heavy flavored hadrons.
-Then, different to the fixed-flavor-number scheme (FFNS) as adopted in Ref.\cite{zfw}, we study the hadronic production of $B_s$ and $B^{*}_s$ mesons under the general-mass variable-flavor-number scheme (GM-VFNS) so as to consistently deal with the double counting problem from the two mechanisms, i.e. the extrinsic bottom mechanism via the subprocess $g+\bar{b}\to B^{(*)}_s +\bar{s}$ and the gluon-gluon fusion mechanism via the subprocess $g+g\rightarrow B^{(*)}_s+b+\bar{s}$.
-A comparative study of FFN and GM-VFN schemes are presented.
-At the TEVATRON, the difference between the two schemes is small, however such difference is obvious at the LHC, so the forthcoming experimental data on LHC shall provide a good chance to check which scheme is more appropriate to deal with the $B_s$ meson production. \\
+The hadronic production of the heavy-flavored hadron provides a challenging opportunity to test the validity of pQCD predictions.
+In the paper, we make a comparative study on the properties of the $B^{(*)}_s$ hadroproduction within either the fixed-flavor-number scheme (FFNS) or the general-mass variable-flavor-number scheme (GM-VFNS).
+By using FFNS, as is previously adopted in the literature, one only needs to deal with the dominant gluon-gluon fusion mechanism via the subprocess $g+g\rightarrow B^{(*)}_s+b+\bar{s}$.
+While by using GM-VFNS, one needs to deal with two mechanisms: one is the gluon-gluon fusion mechanism and the other is the extrinsic heavy quark mechanism via the subprocesses $g+\bar{b}\to B^{(*)}_s +\bar{s}$ and $g+s\to B^{(*)}_s +b$.
+It is found that both mechanisms can provide reasonable contributions to the $B^{(*)}_s$ hadroproduction under the GM-VFNS, and there is double counting for those two mechanisms in specific kinematic regions.
+At the Tevatron, the differences between the estimations of FFNS and GM-VFNS are small, e.g. after cutting off the small $p_T$ events (cf. $p_T>4GeV$), the $B^{(*)}_s$ $p_T$-distributions are almost coincide with each other.
+However these differences are obvious at the LHC.
+The forthcoming more precise data on LHC shall provide a good chance to check which scheme is more appropriate to deal with the $B^{(*)}_s$-meson production and to further study the heavy quark components in hadrons. \\

 \begin{description}